TechCowboy/tax-evasion/README.md

 # tax-evasion
-VR Game for Lam Jam 53
+VR Game for Lame Jam 53

+I've joined a few jams and never completed them because I want everything perfect.
+With limited time (a weekend), it had to be lame :-)